-3.9 In addition to risks that may impact upon the individual Themes and Priorities in the Corporate Plan, the Council maintains a Corporate Risk Register.
+3.8 In addition to risks that may impact upon the individual Themes and Priorities in the Corporate Plan, the Council maintains a Corporate Risk Register.
 This analyses the strategic issues and external factors that potentially impact across all council services.
 The associated risks are identified as part of the corporate planning process.
-An update is provided in Table 5, below.
+These risks are regularly reviewed and an update is provided in Table 4, below.

-Table 5: Managing Corporate Risks
+Table 4: Managing Corporate Risks

-Risk Description Likeli- hood Impact Mitigating Action Further reductions in Government Grant Local authorities are expected to face further reductions over and above those currently notified.
+Degree Risk Description of Control Risk Rating Mitigating Action Further reductions in Government Grant Local authorities are expected to face further reductions over and above those currently notified.
 This includes a reduction in funding to support the new Council Tax Allowance scheme.
 In addition, uncertainty around how the new NNDR redistribution system will impact upon the Council.
-High High Medium-term Financial Plan in place covering 5-years.
+Treat the Risk Remains High Medium-term Financial Plan in place covering 5-years.
 This allows for a reduction in overall resources.
 Budgets considered prudent with provisions for inflation and growth.
 Current reserves are healthy and would help to sustain further reductions in the short-term allowing time for more sustainable action.
 On-going work/transformation programme in place to generate efficiencies and budget savings.
 As a growth area, overall reduction could be mitigated through the New Homes Bonus and the new national redistribution system.
-Continuing effects of the Economic Downturn As a growth area, potential income streams from planning and grants are limited, whilst pressure remains on expenditure.
+The risk remains high until the financial settlement is known in detail.
+The MTFP now allows for 13% and 8% reductions in base line funding for 2013/14 and 2014/15 respectively.
+The Council may need to review spending levels in addition to that already being undertaken Continuing effects of the Economic Downturn As a growth area, potential income streams from planning and grants are limited, whilst pressure remains on expenditure.
 In addition, an increase in the number of people claiming benefits and finding difficulty in paying council tax and housing rent.
-Development and regeneration projects such as the Depot relocation are delayed which hinders service provision and limits the ability to meet identified needs such as affordable housing.
-High Medium Budgets for income streams and specific grant allocations are assumed at current minimum levels; service provision is based on this.
+Development & regeneration projects such as the Depot relocation are delayed which hinders service provision and limits the ability to meet identified needs such as affordable housing.
+Tolerate the Risk Remains Medium Budgets for income streams and specific grant allocations are assumed at current minimum levels; service provision is based on this.
 Council Tax has been frozen for the last 2 years and included in the MTFP.
 Measures in place to maximise benefit subsidy and fraud is proactively being pursued with successful prosecutions.
 The Asset Management Plan has been refocused to ensure our assets are being positioned to react to an economic upturn.
 On-going dialogue with developers and housing providers to look at alternative options for regeneration.
-Keeping pace with Technology The Council's IT infrastructure is becoming dated and capacity to store and handle data efficiently is becoming limited compared to more modern day solutions.
-Business Continuity and in particular the loss of the main Civic Offices.
-Council services are predominantly managed from one Administrative Building.
-There is no alternative building to accommodate an IT facility which is crucial to enable many services to operate.
-Medium Medium High The IT strategy has identified some key projects that will now be rolled out during 2012/13.
-The server infrastructure has now been upgraded and a separate back-up facility created on-site.
-E-mail archiving/storage system, desktop virtualisation and Microsoft upgrade now being planned.
-Back-ups are made and stored off-site.
-Plans now in place to provide a new back-up facility for IT at the new Oaklands Village.
-This should be operational by March 2013.
-Maintain relationships with other agencies and partners to secure alternative accommodation on a reciprocal basis if required.
-Could take advantage of spare capacity in private sector market although this would depend on timing.
+The risk remains Medium, but it is considered that the Council is undertaking as much action as reasonably possible to mitigate these external factors.
+Keeping pace with Technology The Council's IT infrastructure is becoming dated and capacity to store and handle data Treat the Risk Remains Medium The IT strategy has identified some key projects that will now be rolled out during 2012/13, with the server infrastructure now upgraded and a separate back-up facility created on-site.
+E-mail archiving/storage system, desktop virtualisation and Microsoft